Put It Away!

 If your interest in Persia, its geo-petro-politics and other curiosities is to be brought up to date to say, 1976 by an empirical expert rather than a researcher, this is the one.

 Lawrence of Arabia (Columbia, 1962).
 Jack Hawkins' profile is uncannily close to Augustus John's sketch of Allenby.
-Bad points: (1) Brighton's clapping; (2) O'Toole's "You really don't know?" outrageous pointless overacting; (3) the blood, an incredible lapse of judgment from an obsessional director and a dismissable offense by the color consultant; (4) 'Johnny Turk': I doubt T.E. would have ever said this: too English provincial, and the Turk was not close to being a 'johnny' in any relevant sense; (5) casting a six-foot-something to play a five-foot-two-ish.
-Norman Wisdom would have been perfect as T.E.; (6) Antony Quinn's obviously false, sometimes badly fitting nose; (7) not one scene in which T.E. is shown characteristically reading a book; (8) 'Pound them Charlie, pound them'.
-When said, clearly refers to 'this Arab army on the right'.
+Bad points: (1) Brighton's clapping; (2) O'Toole's "You really don't know?" outrageous pointless overacting; (3) the blood, an incredible lapse of judgment from an obsessional director and a dismissable offense by the color consultant; (4) 'Johnny Turk': I doubt T.E. would have ever said this: too English provincial, and the Turk was not close to being a 'johnny' in any relevant sense; (5) casting a six-foot-something to play a five-foot-something.
+Norman Wisdom would have correctly conveyed T.E.'s stature; (6) Antony Quinn's preposterous, sometimes badly fitting nose; (7) not one scene in which T.E. is shown reading a book (apparently he was never without a book); (8) 'Pound them Charlie, pound them'.
+The Allenby character clearly refers to 'this Arab army on the right'.
 The next apparent reference is 'god help the men who lay under that'.
-We are told that the Turks are under that, not the Arabs; no indication that Arabs were ever pounded by the British; (9) the flippant part of Maurice Jarre's score.
+We are told that the Turks are under that, not the Arabs; no indication that Arabs were ever pounded by the British; (9) the flippant, jarring part of Maurice Jarre's score; (10) the pointless, incongruous, obscure, embarrassingly badly done 'I killed a man … I enjoyed it' scene.
+T.E. must have advertently killed thousands of men, presumably with some degree of satisfaction; (11) Florence of Arabia's (Noël Coward) immaculate hair.